Cor-Ina/CorinaMurg/README.md

 📚 Currently learning: React

-👷 I am open to collaborating on CSS/JavaScript projects.
+👷 I am open to collaborating on a11y / CSS / JavaScript projects.